 Anyone may register for this course, but the material is developed for meditators who have had some previous experience with mindfulness meditation.
 Previous training in sutta study or retreat experience are welcome but not expected.

 Registration is required for this course.
 Registration will open two-three months (MARCH 1) prior to the start date of each course.
 Registration fees are non-refundable.
-To register select an option under the Tickets heading at the bottom of this page.
-If you are viewing this page more than two months in advance of the course, the ticket feature may not have yet appeared, so please check back later to register.
+To register go to the first event in the series and follow the instructions under REGISTRATION.

 The Thursday night dhamma classroom will include an array of topics that will support the development of meditative skills and liberating insight.
 Please see our 2017 Calendar of Events for details.
 Courses will be led by experienced teachers and local experts in meditation, mindfulness, and Buddhism.
 Most classes will be appropriate for both new students and seasoned practitioners; any restrictions or pre-requisites will be noted in the course descriptions.